mmguinness/remote-book-club/README.md

 ```
 As a RBC member
-So that I could keep up with my reading
+So that I can keep up with my reading
 I would like to be able to see the current book and discussion date

 As a RBC member
-So that I could suggest a new book
+So that I can suggest a new book
 I would like to be able to post my book suggestion
 ```